michaelli00/CMSC412/fin.md

   - Can also use **extents**: chunk of contiguous space linked together

+- **Cleaner**: copies in-use files to end of log and defragments the log

 - **Linked**: each file is a linked list of blocks scattered on disk (only useful for sequential seek and also issue of **reliability**)

 - **File Allocation Table (FAT)**: beginning of each storage has a table that points to 1st block of files (speeds up random access)